-Optimal B-spline Mapping of Flow Imaging Data for Imposing Patient-specific Velocity Profiles in Computational Hemodynamics
+Optimal B-Spline Mapping of Flow Imaging Data for Imposing Patient-Specific Velocity Profiles in Computational Hemodynamics

-Alberto Gomez, Marija Marčan, Christopher J. Arthurs, Robert Wright, Pouya Youssefi, Marjan Jahangiri, and C. Alberto Figueroa
+Alberto Gomez®, Marija Marčan, Christopher J. Arthurs®, Robert Wright, Pouya Youssefi, Marjan Jahangiri, and C. Alberto Figueroa®

-Abstract-Objective: We propose a novel method to obtainmap patient-specific blood velocity profiles (obtained from imaging data such as 2D flow MRI or 3D colour Doppler ultrasound) and map them to geometric vascular models suitable to perform CFD simulations of haemodynamics.
-We describe the implementation and utilisation of the method within an open-source computational hemodynamics simulation software (CRIMSON).

-Methods: tThe proposed method establishes point-wise correspondences between the contour of a fixed geometric model and time-varying contours containing the velocity image data, from which a continuous, smooth and cyclic deformation field is calculated.
-Our methodology is validated using synthetic data, and demonstrated using two different in-vivo aortic velocity datasets: a healthy subject with normal tricuspid valve and a patient with bicuspid aortic valve.

-Results: We compare the performance of our method with results obtained with the state-of-the-art Schwarz-Christoffel method, in terms of preservation of velocities and execution time.
-Our method is as accurate as the Schwarz-Christoffel method, while being over 8 times faster.
-The proposed method can preserve either the flow rate or the velocity field through the surface, and can cope with inconsistencies in motion and contour shape.
+Abstract-Objective: We propose a novel method to map patient-specific blood velocity profiles (obtained from imaging data such as two-dimensional flow MRI or three-dimensional color Doppler ultrasound) to geometric vascular models suitable to perform computational fluid dynamics simulations of haemodynamics.
+We describe the implementation and utilization of the method within an open-source computational hemodynamics simulation software (CRIMSON).
+Methods: The proposed method establishes pointwise correspondences between the contour of a fixed geometric model and time-varying contours containing the velocity image data, from which a continuous, smooth, and cyclic deformation field is calculated.
+Our methodology is validated using synthetic data and demonstrated using two different in vivo aortic velocity datasets: a healthy subject with a normal tricuspid valve and a patient with a bicuspid aortic valve.
+Results: We compare our method with the state-of-the-art Schwarz-Christoffel method in terms of preservation of velocities and execution time.
+Our method is as accurate as the Schwarz-Christoffel method, while being over eight times faster.
+Conclusions: Our mapping method can accurately preserve either the flow rate or the velocity field through the surface and can cope with inconsistencies in motion and contour shape.
+Significance: The proposed method and its integration

-Conclusions: Our results show that the method is as accurate as the Schwarz-Christoffel method in terms of maintaining the velocity distributions, while being more computationally efficient.
-Our mapping method can accurately preserve either the flow rate or the velocity field through the surface, and can cope with inconsistencies in motion and contour shape.
+Manuscript received July 13, 2018; revised September 27, 2018; accepted November 6, 2018.
+Date of publication December 11, 2018; date of current version June 21, 2019.
+This work was supported in part by the iFIND project-Wellcome Trust IEH Award 102431 and in part by the National Institute for Health Research (NIHR) Biomedical Research Centre at Guy's and St Thomas' NHS Foundation Trust and King's College London.
+This work was also supported in part by the Wellcome/Engineering and Physical Sciences Research Council Centre for Medical Engineering at King's College London (WT 203148/Z/16/Z), in part by the European Research Council under the European Union's Seventh Framework Program (FP/2007-2013)/ERC under Grant 307532, in part by Edward B. Diethrich M.D. research Professorship, and in part by the United States National Institutes of Health under Grant U01HL135842.
+The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, or the Department of Health.
+(Corresponding author: Alberto Gomez.)

+A. Gomez is with the Department of Biomedical Engineering, King's College London, London WC2R 2LS, U.K. (e-mail: alberto. gomez@kcl.ac.uk).

+M. Marčan, C. J. Arthurs, and R. Wright are with the Department of Biomedical Engineering, King's College London.

+P. Youssefi and M. Jahangiri are with the Department of Cardiothoracic Surgery and Cardiology, St. George's Hospital.

+C. A. Figueroa is with the Department of Biomedical Engineering, King's College London, and also with the Departments of Surgery and Biomedical Engineering, University of Michigan.

+Digital Object Identifier 10.1109/TBME.2018.2880606

-Significance: The proposed method and its integration into the CRIMSON software enable a streamlined approach towards incorporating more patient-specific data in blood flow simulations.
+into the CRIMSON software enable a streamlined approach toward incorporating more patient-specific data in blood flow simulations.

-Index Terms-CFD, Patient-specific Modelling, Flow Profile, Magnetic Resonance Imaging, Doppler Ultrasound
+Index Terms-CFD, patient-specific modelling, flow profile, magnetic resonance imaging, Doppler ultrasound.